mostalive/property-based-tutorial/exercises/js/js-intro.md

 another one for our sorter/grouper.

-Add a property that checks that for every menu item in the sorted result, the label is not empty.
+Add a property that checks that for every menu item in the sorted result, the course is not empty.
 Write the property.
 Make it work by refining the sorting function.

-Another property is whether the menu items are grouped by their labels.
+Another property is whether the menu items are grouped by their courses.
 How can you check this?
 Write the property.

 # Integrating it in a unit testing framework